 In many cases, it’s simply a matter of supply and demand.
 The Sunshine State is a popular destination for both retirees and young families, so there’s always a high demand for housing.
 And with so much coastline, there’s only so much land to go around.

 That lack of supply drives up prices, especially in the more desirable areas.
-So if you’re thinking of moving to Florida, be prepared to pay a premium – but it just might be worth it for the extra sun and sand.
+So if you’re considering moving to Florida, be prepared to pay a premium – but it might be worth it for the extra sun and sand.